raparama/CapstoneProject/README.md

 <p>

 **[GDP Analysis](https://github.com/raparama/CapstoneProject/tree/master/02.%20GDP%20ANALYSIS)** <br>
+ - The overall goal of this project is to help the Chief Minister (CMs) focus on areas that will foster economic development for their respective states.
-Use analytics the GDP of various states on areas that will foster economic development.
-Use Data manipulation, visualization, and EDA skills to suggest ways to improve economic development is the GDP. <em> Python: Pandas, Numpy, Matplotlib, Seaborn, glob </em>
+ - Analyse the GDP of the various states of India and suggest ways to improve.
+ - The data sourced from https://data.gov.in/ an Open Government Data (OGD) platform of India.
+   - First dataset comprises the GSDP (Gross State Domestic Product) data for the states and union territories.
+   - Second dataset contains the distribution of GSDP among three sectors: the primary sector (agriculture), the secondary sector (industry) and the tertiary sector (services) along with taxes and subsidies
+ - Solved this assignment <em> using Data Extract, Data cleaning, Data Analysis, EDA, Feature Engineering and data visualisation Python, Pandas, Numpy, Matplotlib, Seaborn, glob. </em>
+ - Highlighted key insights draw from this data.

 </p>
 </li>